 A string containing valid characters on the specific OS for environment variable names using file:native_name_encoding() encoding.
-Null characters (integer value zero) are not allowed.
-On Unix, = characters are not allowed.
-On Windows, a = character is only allowed as the very first character in the string.
+Note that specifically null characters (integer value zero) and \$= characters are not allowed.
+However, note that not all invalid characters necessarily will cause the primitiv operations to fail, but may instead produce invalid results.